 Amendment 2 was a school choice measure on the November 2024 ballot.
 It was fairly controversial because it would have authorized the legislature to fund K-12 students outside of traditional public schools — including charter schools, tax-credit scholarships, vouchers, or education savings accounts that families could use at private schools.
 It was soundly defeated across the state, 65-35% and in Jessamine County, 60-40%.

-But Brandon was a HUGE proponent of this piece of legislation because his political club is so closely aligned with those that were pushing it.
+But Brandon is a HUGE proponent of this piece of legislation because his political club is so closely aligned with those that were pushing it.
 See for yourself:

 Attempted Takeover of School Board

-Not content with his campaign loss in 2022 and failed promotion of Amendment in 2023, Brandon set his sights higher in 2024: A full takeover of the school board by his political club.
+Not content with his campaign loss in 2022, failed promotion of Amendment 2 and failed promotion of his chosen candidate in 2023, Brandon set his sights higher in 2024: A full takeover of the school board by his political club.

-But that didn’t matter to Brandon, he just wanted his political club to have control of the school board so he tapped three people who show up to his political club’s meetings to run for those seats.
-One of the people he recruited announced she was running for a seat on the “Jassamine County School Board.”
+But that didn’t matter to Brandon, he just wanted his political club to have control of the school board so he tapped three people whose only qualification is that they show up to his political club’s meetings to run for those seats.
+One of the people he recruited thought she was running for a seat on the “Jassamine” County School Board.
 You can’t make this up.

 Brandon followed his 0-4 effort in 2024 by taking up a new cause against the school district: the tax rate.

 The school board sets a tax rate that applies to the value of property set by the PVA.
-Despite the school board leaving the tax rate unchanged from the prior year, Brandon stoked the flames by convincing people the school was “raising their taxes”, deliberately misconstruing the difference between raising individual tax payments and raising tax revenue from new properties and increased property values.
+Despite the school board leaving the tax rate unchanged from the prior year, Brandon stoked the flames by convincing people “the school board was raising their taxes”, deliberately misconstruing the difference between raising individual tax payments and raising overall tax revenue from new properties and increased property values.

 Questionable Behavior on Twitter/X